robustsam/RobustSAM/README.md

 ## Updates
+- July 2024: ✨ Checkpoints for corresponding model size have been released!
 - June 2024: ✨ Inference code has been released!
 - Feb 2024: ✨ RobustSAM was accepted into CVPR 2024!